cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 random oracle. -->

-## 'QSF' construction {#qsf}
+## 'QSF' construction {#QSF}

-Inspired by the generic QSF[^qsf] framework in [XWING], which leverages the security properties of a KEM like ML-KEM and an inlined instance of DH-KEM, to elide other public data like the PQ ciphertext and encapsulation key from the KDF input:
+Inspired by the generic QSF (Quantum Superiority Fighter) framework in {{XWING}}, which leverages the security properties of a KEM like ML-KEM and an inlined instance of DH-KEM, to elide other public data like the PQ ciphertext and encapsulation key from the KDF input:

-[qsf] Quantum Superiority Fighter

 ~~~
 def QSF-KEM.SharedSecret(pq_SS, trad_SS, trad_CT, trad_PK):